Employee rights calling in sick: What you must know

 • Washington D.C.

-You’re protected under workers’ compensation laws if you got sick or injured while you were on the clock (such as falling and hurting your back or getting sick from unsafe fumes).
+You’re protected under workers’ compensation laws if you get sick or injured while you’re on the clock (such as falling and hurting your back or getting sick from unsafe fumes).

 That means your company will NOT be able to fire you while you’re on sick leave.
-Moreover, they’ll be on the hook for paying your medical bills as well as your regular wages while you’re away.
+Moreover, they’ll be on the hook to pay your medical bills and regular wages while you’re away.

 The Family and Medical Leave Act (FMLA)

-If you have a serious medical condition (such as cancer) that requires you to be out of work for up to 12 weeks in a 12-month period (one calendar year), you could qualify for protection under the Family and Medical Leave Act.
+If you have a serious medical condition (such as cancer) that requires you to be out of work for up to 12 weeks in 12 months (one calendar year), you could qualify for protection under the Family and Medical Leave Act.

-While the leave time provided by this Act is unpaid, your employer cannot fire you during your time off, so you’ll be able to return to your position.
+While the leave time provided by this Act is unpaid, your employer cannot fire you during your time off.
+Therefore, you’ll be able to return to your position.

 The Americans with Disabilities Act (ADA)

-If your illness is due to a disability, you may be able to take protected time off under the Americans with Disabilities Act.
+If your illness is due to a disability, you can take protected time off under the Americans with Disabilities Act.

 The Act states that employers must provide reasonable accommodations for disabled employees to perform their duties.
 As such, if your disability makes you fall ill, you may be able to take time off under the umbrella of ‘reasonable accommodations.’